Table of contents

 The CSPM prioritizes exposures depending on the conditions, focuses on the places opponents are most likely to use, and prevents powerless code from entering production.
 As a result, the number of alerts is decreased.
 In addition, the CSPM will also continuously monitor the environment for malicious activity, unauthorized activity, and unauthorized access to cloud services.

-By comparing cloud application configurations to industry and organizational benchmarks, CSPM reduces security risks and speeds up the delivery process so that violations may be found and fixed in real time.
+By comparing cloud application configurations to industry and organizational benchmarks, CSPM reduces security risks and speeds up the delivery process, allowing violations to be found and fixed in real time.

-Guardrails are offered to assist developers in avoiding errors.
-For instance, misconfigurations, open IP ports, illegal alterations, and other problems that expose cloud resources can rectify with guided remediation.
+Guardrails help developers avoid errors.
+Guided remediation can correct misconfigurations, open IP ports, illegal alterations, and other problems that expose cloud resources.
 In addition, storage monitoring ensures that the correct permissions are always in place and that no data is ever unintentionally made publicly available.

-By removing friction and complexity across several cloud providers and accounts, CSPM lowers administrative costs.
-All cloud resources are centrally visible and under your control with the cloud native agentless posture management.
+CSPM lowers administrative costs by removing friction and complexity across several cloud providers and accounts.
+With cloud-native agentless posture management, all cloud resources are centrally visible and under your control.
 Security teams can control compromised assets from moving through the application lifecycle with a single source of truth for security operations and DevOps teams.

 To improve visibility and gather information regarding incorrect setups and policy violations, the CSPM and SIEM should connect.